shoichikaji/App-Path-Maker/README.md

 # DESCRIPTION

-App::Path::Maker helps you make files or directories as scaffolding.
+Path::Maker helps you make files or directories as scaffolding.
 When I wrote a CLI script for mojo,
 I found that [Mojolicious::Command](https://metacpan.org/pod/Mojolicious::Command) is very useful.